Psychotherapy identifies and explores unworkable behaviours, thoughts, and feelings, and assists clients to move toward the life they wish to lead.

-Psychotherapy involves the deep exploration of underlying causes of client complaints, however, the ultimate goal is to make positive changes in the client’s thoughts, emotions, and behaviours in the here and now.
+Psychotherapy may involve the deep exploration of underlying causes of client complaints, however, the ultimate goal is to make positive changes in the client’s thoughts, emotions, and behaviours in the here and now.

 I support clients from many backgrounds facing various challenges within a safe, confidential, and non-judgemental relationship.